 Click here for Sophie Voillot's translation, La Philistine.

 SHORTLISTED for the 2018 Kobo Emerging Writer Prize

 SHORTLISTED for the 2019 Miramichi Reader Very Best Book Award

 SHORTLISTED for the 2019 Expozine Literary Awards

-Montrealer Leila Marshy is of Palestinian-Newfoundland heritage—she can tell a good joke, but it bombs.
-She has been a filmmaker, a baker, an app designer, a marketer, a farmer, and editor of online culture journal Rover Arts.
-She has lived in Cairo, worked for Medical Aid for Palestine in Jerusalem, then in Montreal founded the Friends of Hutchison Street, a groundbreaking community group bringing Hasidic and non-Hasidic neighbours together in dialogue.
-She has published stories and poetry in Canadian and American journals and anthologies.
-The Philistine is her first novel.
+Leila Marshy is of Palestinian and Newfoundlander parentage, which is a lot.
+She been a filmmaker, a baker, an app designer, a marketer, a farmer, and editor of online culture journal Rover Arts.
+She has lived in Cairo, worked for Medical Aid for Palestine in Jerusalem, then in Montreal founded the Friends of Hutchison Street, a ground breaking community group bringing Hasidic and non-Hasidic neighbours together in dialogue.
+Her poetry and stories have appeared in Canadian and American journals and anthologies.
+The Philistine (LLP, 2018) is her first novel.
 She lives in Tio’tia:ke (Montréal).